MicrosoftDocs/office-docs-powershell/staffhub/staffhub-ps/staffhub/Import-StaffHubMember.md

 ```

 ## DESCRIPTION
-Import a list of members and add them to teams
+Import a list of members and add them to teams<br>
 Format of the file context - TeamId,FirstName,LastName,Email,PhoneNumber,IsManager.
-Either of Email or PhoneNumber is required
+Either of Email or PhoneNumber is required<br>
-Eg: TEAM_1234,Staff,five,abc@contoso.com,,True
+Eg: TEAM_1234,Staff,five,abc@contoso.com,,True<br>
-Failure in adding one member does not stop the other members from getting added.
+Failure in adding one member does not stop the other members from getting added.<br>

 ## EXAMPLES